osamaalmughanni/Kumiko/Kumiko/docs.md

 ### 5.2 Edit the configuration file

-To customize Kumiko's behavior, you can make changes to the `config.json` file.
-Here's what you need to do:
+To add the `gitUrl` and customize Kumiko's behavior, you can modify the `config.json` file.
+Here are the steps to make the necessary changes:

 1. Close Kumiko.
 2. Locate the `config.json` file at `%LOCALAPPDATA%\Kumiko`.